everestial/phase-extender/README.md

     python3 phase_extender_v1-final.py --nt 1 --input haplotype_file_test02.txt --SOI ms02g --numHets 25 --culLH maxPd --hapStats yes --refHap refPanel_lyrata_test02.txt --bed bed_boundries.bed

     # only use samples from "reference panel" to run phase extension
+    python3 phase_extender_v1-final.py --input haplotype_file_test02.txt --SOI ms02g --useSample refHap

-    # only use select sample from "input haplotype" to run phase extension
+    # only use select sample from to run phase extension
+    # ** it is possible to mix sample names between reference panel and input haplotype file
+    python3 phase_extender_v1-final.py --input haplotype_file_test02.txt --SOI ms02g --useSample ms01e,ms02g,MA605,Sp76

+**Example test case 03 (using large data) -**\
+Use the file in this dropbox link
+The data are from chr2 and chr3 for A lyrata.

+    # some command

 ## Input files

 ***haplotype file (required):*** Input haplotype file.
 Should contain `PI` and `PG_al` values for each sample.\
-To convert the vcf file to haplotype file (from VCF to proper text format) use **Step 01 (a)**
+To convert the vcf file to haplotype file (from VCF to proper text format) use **Step 01 (a)**. \
+The sample name should not contain "`_`" character.

 ***haplotype reference panel (optional):*** We can also provide reference haplotype panel in appropriate format.
 We suggest providing the haplotype reference panel with same data structure as input haplotype file. \
 To convert the haplotype reference panel (from VCF to proper text format) use **Step 01 (b)**

-***bed file (optional):*** If you goal is to limit phase extension to certain genomic regions (for eg. gene, exon or QTL boundries), we suggest that you provide appropriate bed file.
-Remember, **phase-Extender** is exclusively limited to bed regions.
+***bed file (optional):*** If you goal is to limit phase extension to certain genomic regions (for eg. gene, exon or QTL boundries), we suggest that you provide appropriate bed file. **phase-Extender** is exclusively limited to internal boundries of bed regions.

+    # structure of the bed file
     contig    start    end   # this header is not included though
+    2         1258     199897
+    2         397765   412569

-To convert the GTF,GFF to bed file for appropriate GTF,GFF feature use:  ** complete ??
+    #To convert the GTF,GFF to bed file use:

     python3 gffToBed.py  --input myGTF.gtf  --output myBed.bed